The only thing harder than winning good contracts in the security industry is winning good contracts without being the lowest price.

 In the last 4 years she's won more than 125 contracts and expanded the business considerably.

-Take a dive into the interview notes below to hear how Erica has used technology, networking, and referrals to expand their business.
+Take a dive into the interview notes below to learn how Erica has used technology, networking, and referrals to expand their business.

 Our Interview with Erica Grabowski of Reliance Security (Las Vegas)